klenin/Yuzu/Yuzu/docs/reference.md

 ## Method attributes

 #### `[YuzuBeforeSerialization]`
 Denotes a `void` method without arguments, which will be called immediately before this object is serialized.
 If there are several `[YuzuBeforeSerialization]` methods, first methods of the current class are called in the order of source code definition, then methods from the parent class are called.
 This order is opposite of `[YuzuAfterDeserialization]`.

 Can be substituted by changing `MetaOptions.BeforeSerializationAttribute`.

+#### `[YuzuAfterSerialization]`
+Denotes a `void` method without arguments, which will be called immediately after this object is serialized.
+If there are several `[YuzuAfterSerialization]` methods, first methods of the current class are called in the order of source code definition, then methods from the parent class are called.
+This order is opposite of `[YuzuBeforeDeserialization]`.

+Can be substituted by changing `MetaOptions.AfterSerializationAttribute`.

+#### `[YuzuBeforeDeserialization]`
+Denotes a `void` method without arguments, which will be called immediately before this object is deserialized.
+Usually this method is called immediately after construction of deserialized object, except when merging into existing object.
+If there are several `[YuzuBeforeDeserialization]` methods, first methods from the parent class are called, then methods of the current class are called in the order of source code definition.
+This order is opposite of `[YuzuAfterSerialization]`.

+Can be substituted by changing `MetaOptions.YuzuBeforeDeserializationAttribute`.

 #### `[YuzuAfterDeserialization]`
 Denotes a `void` method without arguments, which will be called immediately after this object is deserialized.
 If there are several `[YuzuAfterDeserialization]` methods, first methods from the parent class are called, then methods of the current class are called in the order of source code definition.
 This order is opposite of `[YuzuBeforeSerialization]`.

 Can be substituted by changing `MetaOptions.YuzuAfterDeserializationAttribute`.